Elina Svitolina: Ukraine tennis star boycotts WTA event, asks tennis bodies ATP, WTA, ITF to take firm stance

 Svitolina had previously said her people are living a "terrible nightmare" and has called on the sporting world to do whatever it can to help.

-The world No 15 put up an emotional Instagram post after Russia attacked her homeland on Thursday stating that her heart was bleeding after looking at the events that were transpiring back home.
+The world No 15 put up an Instagram post after Russia invaded Ukraine on Thursday stating that her heart was bleeding after looking at the events that were transpiring back home.

-"I'm shocked at this terrible nightmare," said Svitolina in an exclusive interview.
+"I'm shocked at this terrible nightmare," said Svitolina.
 "I'm really praying every single minute for my family, for my friends, for all people in Ukraine and around the world for safety, for peace.

 "Considering what people are going through in Ukraine and what my family are going through while being in Ukraine and friends - I try to keep in contact with them to see what's happening there.